tsgates/arch-wiki-markdown/wiki/Sony_Vaio_VPCS12C5E.md

 WWAN
 ====

-To get the optional UMTS modem get working you can refer to this page.
-You probably want to install [gobi-loader].
-In order to get the appropriate firmware you can either use the package [gobi-firmware] or get it off from a Windows installation.
-Further information can be found at the [ThinkWiki] as they seem to use the same hardware for some of their devices.
+To get the optional UMTS modem get working you can refer to Gobi Broadband Modems.
+You probably want to install gobi-loader.
+In order to get the appropriate firmware you can either use the package gobi-firmware or get it off from a Windows installation.
+Further information can be found at the ThinkWiki as they seem to use the same hardware for some of their devices.
 The device ID for Sony seems to be "05c6:9224" before the firmware is loaded and "05c6:9225" when the firmware is actually loaded.

 Webcam
 ======